 Permitted travellers from very high risk countries will be required to provide evidence of a negative nasopharyngeal RT-PCR (PCR) test from a government-approved laboratory, taken 72 hours prior to travel.
 This will replace the usual pre-departure test requirement in place for high risk countries.
 Visit the Ministry of Health website for a list of government-approved laboratories for each country.

-COVID-19: Advice for travellers(external link) — Ministry of Health
+Travel from very high risk countries(external link) — Ministry of Health

 What is happening?